dsyer/nix-demo/README.md

 ### Overlays: Overriding a GNU Package

 A package that is built with the standard GNU toolchain is usually straighforward to overlay.
-We can override some of the properties of existing packages by adding expressions to the overlays.
+You can override some of the properties of existing packages by adding expressions to the overlays.
 Example `shell.nix`:

 ```nix
 with import <nixpkgs> {